frogsbreath-games/eucre/README.md

 Client + Server can be ran locally using docker compose

 ### Client & Server On Docker

 From root

-`> docker-compose build web-app weather-service`
+`> docker-compose build web-app eucre-game weather-service`

 Then run

-`> docker-compose up web-app weather-service`
+`> docker-compose up web-app eucre-game weather-service`

-Go to http://host.docker.internal:5080/ for the web app.
+Go to http://localhost:5080/ for the web app.

-Weather microservice is proxied through http://host.docker.internal:5080/weather/
+Microservice api endpoints are proxied through http://localhost:5080/api/_ Microservice signalr hubs are proxied through http://localhost:5080/hub/_

 ### Client Local Debug & Server On Docker

-Run commands for just `weather-service`
+Run commands for just `eucre-game` or `weather-service`

-`> docker-compose build weather-service`
+`> docker-compose build eucre-game`

-`> docker-compose up weather-service`
+`> docker-compose up eucre-game`

-Weather microservice should be accessed at http://host.docker.internal:6010/
+Weather microservice should be accessed at http://localhost:6020/

 Run / Debug react-app from npm project